Hale Area Schools, local first responders, educated on active shooter situations

 Kept under a thin veil of secrecy, staff of Hale Schools were only notified the event was going to be a drill of some sorts, but weren’t told exactly what it was until they were briefed in the early morning.

-They were part of a volunteer group of public service employees, not only teachers and staff from Hale Area Schools, but even people from other school districts in the area showed up to act in an active shooter scenario.
-Unlike a civil war re-enactment, this re-enactment attempted to replicate conditions found in buildings experiencing active shooters.
+They were part of a volunteer group of public service employees, not only teachers and staff from Hale Schools, but even people from other school districts in the area showed up to act in an active shooter scenario.
+Unlike a civil war re-enactment, this re-enactment attempted to replicate conditions found in buildings experiencing Active Shooters.

 This was a volunteer effort, invitation only presented to first responders and public service workers in the area.